 - Low-income residents have benefited from substantial tax cuts in recent years.
 The DC Council expanded the Earned Income Tax Credit and the income tax standard deduction last year, and the Schedule H low-income property tax credit was expanded twice in recent years.
 These tax cuts outweigh the sales tax increase for a large share of lower-income households.

 - DC’s tax system keeps taxes relatively low for low-income families.
 The District has taken steps over the years to offset the regressive effect of the sales tax; the tax rate is below national average and broad-based to cover as many services as possible.
 And the rest of the tax system should be very progressive to offset the sales tax.
-For low-income families, DC’s combined taxes paid by low-income residents are second lowest in the nation when compared with all states.
+For low-income families, DC’s combined taxes paid by low-income residents are when compared with all states.

 Given the needs in the community, DCFPI supports the sales tax increase and we ask DC Council to maintain the proposed rate.
 The additional sales tax on residents is well worth the investment in programs that help residents live and thrive in the District.
 If savings are found in the budget, we hope that Council will continue these investments rather than saving residents and visitors pennies on large purchases.